5 Tips for Running Virtual Strata Council Meetings

 While these are all great options, they each have their own functions for you to explore!
 Try them out with a fellow Strata Council member or even with family and friends to see which fits your community the best.
 If you’re working with a Strata Manager, ask him/her to host a trial run with you or with your fellow Strata Council members.

-This is common practice with our clients, taking some extra time with those who are not familiar/have not used this type of technology before goes a long way.
+This is common practice with our clients, taking some extra time with those who are not familiar with/have not used this type of technology before goes a long way.

 Don’t get frustrated with people who are unfamiliar with this technology, remember that we have all been in those shoes.
 Instead, help them find their way around the microphone, camera, and other features.
 Remember, we’re all in this together.